 So, if clients are already providing information we’ll use in future sessions, why use assessment tools in coaching?
+Even if you’ve gone through intense coach training, these tools provide a ton of utility to your coaching practice.
 We do this because we can’t expect clients to tell us all of the right information by chance.
 We must guide them.
 Coaching assessment tools give our clients a platform to answer pointed questions to help us better coach them.
 Throughout the process, clients stand to learn something about themselves and their strengths and emotional intelligence.

 The great news is many free coaching assessment tools are widely available for online and print use in your sessions.
 Nothing’s stopping you from implementing these techniques in your upcoming meetings.
 You just need to understand how these activities work and which ones are right for your coaching style.
 Here’s all you need to know: